fpimenta/microPanzerkampfwagen/README.md

 # microPanzerkampfwagen

 In the scope of the Computers discipline I had to develop a final project to apply all the knowledge learned during the course.
 I developed a chipkit UNO32 based Panzer, connected trough bluetooth to an app developed using MIT App Inventor.
 The robot also informs it's GPS location via GSM, sending an SMS when requested.
+There's a video with a small demonstration of that [here](/image/VID_20180122_124036(0)(0).mp4).

 ## The Robot
 I used a car kit I had laying around, similar to the one in the image